-A new technology for site-specific conjugation for next generation ADCs was described by Tatsuya Okuzumi, (Ajinomoto).
-The technology is based on a highly specific 13 amino acid peptide that binds to the hinge region of the Fc-domain of human IgG at an affinity of 20 nM.
+A new technology for site-specific conjugation for nextgeneration ADCs was described by Tatsuya Okuzumi (Ajinomoto).
+The technology is based on a highly specific 13-amino acid peptide that binds to the hinge region of the Fc-domain of human IgG at an affinity of 20 nM.
 Further improvement and the addition of 4 amino acids improved the affinity to 4 nM.
-The peptide with the conjugated linker is called AJICAP reagent and can be directly utilized for site specific conjugation to the IgG at lysine 248.
+The peptide with the conjugated linker is called AJICAP reagent and can be directly utilized for site-specific conjugation to the IgG at lysine 248.
 The resulting ADC displays an ideal DAR of 2.
 AJICAP is compatible with IgG1, 2 and 4.
-Variants of trastuzumab (Herceptin) and rituximab (Rituxan) have been used as material for proof-of -concept studies with a wide range of different payloads.
+Variants of trastuzumab and rituximab have been used as material for proof-of-concept studies with a wide range of different payloads.
 Conjugated antibodies still show a normal FcRn binding that supports long half-life.
-Dosing of 5 mg/kg inhibited tumors comparable to trastuzumab emtansine but with an at least 2-fold higher MTD.
+Dosing of 5 mg/kg inhibited tumors in a similar way to trastuzumab emtansine but with an at least 2-fold higher maximum tolerated dose.